Rigalin/blacklist/README.md

 - Copy the number at the end of the link (`17104`)

 ### Notes
-- If an author goes by multiple aliases then use their most commonly known one, support for multiple names will be added later.
+- If an author goes by multiple aliases, use their most commonly known one.
+Support for multiple names will be added later.
-- Spaces in plugin names should be replaced with an underscore when creating the `yml` file.
+- Spaces in plugin names should be replaced with an underscore when creating the `.yml` file.

 [Plugin Blacklist]: http://samczsun.com/warning.html